bgoonz/BGOONZ_BLOG_2.0/docs/installation.md

 ‌Open an Ubuntu terminal if you don’t have one open already.

 1. You need to configure Git, so type `git config --global user.name "Your Name"` with replacing “Your Name” with your real name.
-2. You need to configure Git, so type `git config --global user.email your@email.com` with replacing “<your@email.com>” with your real email.
+2. You need to configure Git, so type `git config --global user.email your@email.com` with replacing “<a href="mailto:your@email.com" class="email">your@email.com</a>” with your real email.

 **Note: if you want git to remember your login credentials type:**